sunnypilot/sunnypilot/README.md

 ---

 ### Driving Enhancement
-* [**Modified Assistive Driving Safety (MADS)**](#modified-assistive-driving-safety-mads) - openpilot Automatic Lane Centering (ALC) and Adaptive Cruise Control (ACC) / Smart Cruise Control (SCC) can be engaged independently of each other
+* [**Modified Assistive Driving Safety (MADS)**](#modified-assistive-driving-safety-mads) - sunnypilot Automatic Lane Centering (ALC) and Adaptive Cruise Control (ACC) / Smart Cruise Control (SCC) can be engaged independently of each other
 * [**Dynamic Lane Profile (DLP)**](#dynamic-lane-profile-dlp) - Dynamically switch lane profile base on lane recognition confidence
 * [**Enhanced Speed Control**](#enhanced-speed-control) - Utilizes data from vision or OpenStreetMap to achieve dynamic speed control without user's intervention
   * HKG only: Highway Driving Assist (HDA) status integration - on applicable HKG cars only
-* **No Disengage on Gas** - Allow the gas pedal press to not disengage openpilot.
+* **No Disengage on Accelerator** - Allow the accelerator pedal press to not disengage sunnypilot.
 This feature is enabled by default.
 * **Quiet Drive 🤫** - Toggle to mute all notification sounds (excluding driver safety warnings)
 * **Auto Lane Change Timer** - Set a timer to delay the auto lane change operation when the blinker is used.
 No nudge on the steering wheel is required to auto lane change if a timer is set
-* **Force Car Recognition (FCR)** - Use a selector to force your car to be recognized by openpilot
+* **Force Car Recognition (FCR)** - Use a selector to force your car to be recognized by sunnypilot
-* **Fix openpilot No Offroad** - Enforce openpilot to go offroad and turns off after shutting down the car.
-This feature fixes non-official devices running openpilot without comma power
+* **Fix sunnypilot No Offroad** - Enforce sunnypilot to go offroad and turns off after shutting down the car.
+This feature fixes non-official devices running sunnypilot without comma power
 * **Enable ACC+MADS with RES+/SET-** - Engage both ACC and MADS with a single press of RES+ or SET- button

 ### Visual Enhancement